2027 Ryder Cup Odds and Betting Markets

 Previous Winners of the Ryder Cup

-Team Europe are the defending Ryder Cup champions after defeating Team USA in 2025 at the Bethpage Black, Farmingdale, New York.
-They were captained by Luke Donald and Tommy Fleetwood was the highest scoring player for the European golfers, winning 4 points from a possible 5, Rory McIlroy was a key talisman with 3.5 points, helping his team achieve a dominant 15 to 13 victory.
+Team Europe are the defending Ryder Cup champions after their historic 15-13 victory over Team USA in September 2025 at Bethpage Black, Farmingdale, New York.
+Captained by Luke Donald, it marked the first European away win on American soil since 2012 (Medinah).
+Tommy Fleetwood was the highest scoring European player with 4 points from a possible 5, and was awarded the Nicklaus-Jacklin Award for embodying the spirit of the event.
+Rory McIlroy was a key talisman with 3.5 points, helping his team build the largest first-day lead in European Ryder Cup history before withstanding a dramatic US Sunday singles fightback.
+Donald is now bidding to become the first captain in Ryder Cup history to win three consecutive editions at Adare Manor in 2027.

 Here's a look at the previous winning teams from the last 11 iterations of the renowned Ryder Cup: